AndrewLJackson/SIBER/cran-comments.md

 This is a new submission and I am a first time maintainer, though i have been involved in co-maintaining the package siar.

-There were no NOTES from win-builder.
+There were no NOTES from win-builder on either release or devel.

 ## Downstream dependencies
 There are no downstream dependencies.